 Owners shouldn’t encourage their dogs to jump too high as they are less agile than cats and are more prone to injury.
 Many dogs hurt their legs by jumping on or off obstacles that are too high because their limbs are less able to absorb the impact of jumping.

 Cats and dogs are genetically different.
 Dogs are powerful creatures with high levels of endurance.
 They’ve evolved from wolves – an alpha predator that hunts in packs to find, catch and kill their prey.

 As a result, dogs have strong jaws and broad shoulders.
 They also had few predators to worry about in the wild, meaning they never needed to find ways to escape.

 As a species, dogs are not the right build for jumping high.
 They’re too heavy and don’t possess the ideal body composition.
 Dogs are also more prone to injury, as their spines aren’t as flexible as cats.

-Cats, on the other hand, have fast-twitch muscle fibers that make them quick and reactive.
+Cats have fast-twitch muscle fibers that make them quick and reactive.
 They get their impressive leaping skills from their wild feline ancestors, who relied on hunting to survive.
 Jumping was part of their hunting technique and allowed them to catch small animals and birds that tried to escape.

 Why Can Cats Jump So High?